Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: On the existence of a (nice) motivic -structure

 \end{lem} \begin{proof}

-Part \ref{ietre} of ibid. reduces this fact to its $\dshs$-version.
-Applying the Verdier duality, we obtain that it suffices to verify the following statement: for any $C\in \obj \dhupl$ if $j_K^*(C)[-d]\in \dshkl^{t\le 0}$, then there exists an open immersion $j:U''\to U'$, $K\in U'$, such that $j^*C\in \dhuppl^{t\le 0}$.
+Theorem \ref{tetre}(I,II) reduces this fact to its $\dshs$-version.
+Applying Verdier duality, we obtain that it suffices to verify the following statement: for any $C\in \obj \dhupl$ if $j_K^*(C)[-d]\in \dshkl^{t\le 0}$, then there exists an open immersion $j:U''\to U'$, $K\in U'$, such that $j^*C\in \dhuppl^{t\le 0}$.
 Now, over $K$ the perverse $t$-structure for $\dshkl$ coincides with the 'canonical' one (corresponding to the canonical $t$-structure for the derived category $\dshkl$), whereas over any $U''$ any ('ordinary') constructible $\ql$-sheaf belongs to $\dhuppl^{t\le 0}$.
 Considering the canonical homology of $C$ (note that $j^*$ and $j_K^*$ are exact when restricted to the category of 'ordinary' $\ql$-sheaves) we obtain that it suffices to verify: if the stalk of some constructible $\ql$-sheaf $T$ at $K$ is zero, then for some open $U''\subset U'$, $K\in U''$, we have $j^*T=0$.
 This is immediate from Proposition I.12.10 of \cite{frki}.
-Note here: one can apply the method of the proof of loc. cit. in our (more general) case by Theorem 6.3(i) of \cite{eke}; cf. also Remark 9.5 of \cite{gtst}.
+Note here: one can apply the method of the proof of loc. cit. in our (more general) setting by Theorem 6.3(i) of \cite{eke}.

 \end{proof}

 Now we prove Theorem \ref{tmts}.

 We should prove that $(\dmcs^{t_l\le 0}, \dmcs^{t_l\ge 0})$ (see Definition \ref{dmts}(1)) yield a $t$-structure for $\dmcs$.